woodcox/11ty-solid-base/README.md

 > Run 11ty with hot reload at localhost:8080, including reload based on Sass and JS changes.

+**`npm run cloud`**

+> Development build for use on cloud IDE's such as [Stackblitz](https://stackblitz.com/) without the pathprefix of /11ty-solid-base/.
+The CSS is autoprefixed but no minification or purging happens.

+If your using [Stackblitz](https://stackblitz.com/).
+To start the cloud dev server run: `npm run cloud` then `npm run start`.

 **`npm run build`**

 > Production build with autoprefixed CSS but no minification or purging.